 The Newburyport Public Library is governed by a Board of Library Trustees appointed by the Mayor and confirmed by the City Council for seven-year terms.
-The Library has sixteen full-time staff, including the library director.
-Its collection includes books, periodicals, compact discs, audio books, videos/DVDs, and databases, with a total of 115,000 items and an annual circulation of approximately 370,000 transactions.
+The Library has fifteen full-time and six part-time staff members, including the library director.
+Its collection includes books, periodicals, downloadable audio and e-books, language learning materials, music services, compact discs, videos/DVDs, and databases, with a total of

+115,000 items and an annual circulation of approximately 280,000 transactions.
 In addition to its collection, the Library offers free and discounted museum passes to a variety of institutions located in Boston and throughout the region.
 The Library maintains a full calendar of community events and programming including lectures, book discussion groups, crafting events and movie showings.
 The Library also manages and maintains the Archival Center and its collection of published monographs on Newburyport history and individual family genealogies as well as local primary source material.